Last Updated on November 18, 2020 by Hakan Samuelsson

-- Poker is an intense emotional game.
+- Poker is an intensely emotional game.
 More than any other endeavour, it exposes the different personality traits in individuals.
 Because the stakes are high and the risk is great, personality and emotions are magnified.

-- Emotions, not logic, moves the world.
+- Emotions, not logic, move the world.